jcayzac/ios-overlay/source/boost/README.md

 * wave
 * program_options

-The iostreams library is built, but without BZip2 compression support.
+###Issues

+You must compile [bzip2](../bzip2) beforehand, or the iostreams library will produce an error:

+    source/bzip2/build